A Wide Optical-Gap in Fully $sp^3$-Like Hydrogenated Monolayer Graphene: Sample preparation and experimental methods

-The sample preparation is carried out at CNI@NEST laboratory in Pisa where polycrystalline monolayer graphene is grown via chemical vapor deposition (CVD) on electropolished copper \cite{Miseikis_2015, Convertino2020} and then transferred onto a transmission electron microscopy (TEM) nickel grid (Ted Pella Inc. G2000HAN) with the standard wet etching technique \cite{Miseikis_2015, Li2009, D1CP04316A}.
+The sample preparation is carried out at CNI@NEST laboratory in Pisa where polycrystalline monolayer graphene is grown via chemical vapor deposition (CVD) on electropolished copper \cite{Miseikis_2015, Convertino2020} and then transferred onto a transmission electron microscopy (TEM) nickel grid with the standard wet etching technique \cite{Miseikis_2015, Li2009, D1CP04316A}.
+The grids employed are the commercially available G2000HAN by Ted Pella Inc. (nominal hole diameter 6.5 $\mu$m and pitch 12.5 $\mu$m) made of nickel only, without any additional film or mesh.
 Further details on this procedure are described in \cite{Apponi2024}.
 After preparation, the samples are inserted in the ultra-high vacuum (UHV) chamber of the LASEC laboratory in Roma Tre University, where a 550 $^\circ$C annealing is performed in order to clean the graphene from PMMA (polymethyl methacrylate) residues due to the transfer procedure \cite{Apponi2024}.
 Two monolayer graphene on TEM samples were studied for the hydrogenation, both firstly annealed at 550 $^\circ$C, called samples A and B in the following.
 These two graphene on TEM samples are the very same samples A and B employed for the electron transmission measurements reported in \cite{Apponi2024}.
 As thoroughly investigated in the paper, the cleaning treatment leads to the partial breaking of the graphene suspended on the holes of the TEM grid.
 Indeed, the portion of suspended graphene - over the total - after annealing is about 14$\%$ and 20$\%$ for samples A and B respectively \cite{Apponi2024}.
 The graphene hydrogenation is carried out \emph{in-situ} by means of a FOCUS EFM-H atomic hydrogen source, with hydrogen partial pressure of 3.6 $10^{-6}$ mbar and heating power 25 W (capillary temperature about 2100 K).